 Users

-There are three types of Helix Server users: standard users, operator users, and service users.
+There are three types of Helix Core Server users: standard users, operator users, and service users.
 For details about these user types, including how to create users of these types, see Types of users in the p4 user command of Helix Core Command-Line (P4) Reference.

 For information about authenticating users and granting them access, see Secure the server.